-- 1. To be eligible for admission, students must meet the following criteria: - 2.
-An approved first degree with a minimum overall average of 65%.
+To be eligible for admission, students must meet the following criteria:

-A minimum of 39 credit hours in areas supportive of provincial/territorial curricula.
-It is recommended that students have three provincial curricula areas (nine credit hours of senior courses).
-The approved non-education course listing is available on the Faculty of Education website in Academic Advising and Registration information section.
+- 1. An approved first degree with a minimum overall average of 65%. - 2.
+A minimum of 39 credit hours in areas supportive of K-12 provincial/territorial curricula.
+It is recommended that students have three provincial curricula areas (nine credit hours at the 300 or 400 level).